Anne Haour: Career

-In 2019, Anne Haour held a British Academy Writing Workshop Bringing the Past to Print: Archaeology for and by West African Scholars in Cotonou, Benin, with Didier N’Dah, supporting early career scholars from Ivory Coast, Nigeria and Benin to prepare publications for international peer-reviewed journals.
+In 2019, Anne Haour held a British Academy Writing Workshop Bringing the Past to Print: Archaeology for and by West African Scholars in Cotonou, Bénin, with Didier N’Dah, supporting early career scholars from Ivory Coast, Nigeria and Bénin to prepare publications for international peer-reviewed journals.

-Anne Haour has supervised fifteen PhD students to completion, five of whom, originating from Nigeria, Ghana, the Maldives and the UK, as primary supervisor.
+Anne Haour has supervised seventeen PhD students to completion, six of whom, originating from Nigeria, Ghana, the Maldives and the UK, as primary supervisor.

-Current positions

-Anne Haour is currently Professor in the Arts and Archaeology of Africa at the Sainsbury Research Unit for the Arts of Africa, Oceania and the Americas, University of East Anglia and the Director for the Centre for African Art and Archaeology, University of East Anglia.
-She co-teaches the Sainsbury Research Unit MA Africa course and contributes to the MA core course on topics such as African heritage management, concepts of time and the use of analogy.
-She also teaches the School of Art History and World Art Studies 3rd year undergraduate course ‘A myth of timeless Africa’, and contributes to undergraduate courses.

 Recognition

 Anne Haour sits on the editorial boards of Nigeria's Ahmadu Bello University’s journals Journal of Development Studies and Zaria Archaeology Papers.
 She is also an Associate Editor of the journal Azania: archaeological research in Africa.

-She is a Fellow of the Society of Antiquaries of London, a member of the Society of Africanist Archaeologists and sits on the Committee for British Academy Overseas Research Institutes (BIRI).
+She is Trustee and Member of Council of the British Academy and sits on the Committee for British Academy Overseas Research Institutes (BIRI).
+She is a Fellow of the Society of Antiquaries of London, a member of the Society of Africanist Archaeologists and a Fellow of the Archaeological Association of Nigeria.

 She is also a member of the International Advisory Board for the Arcadia-funded Maritime Asia Heritage Survey and Mapping Africa's Endangered Archaeological Sites and Monuments (MAEASaM) and is a member of Defining the Global Middle Ages, a network of UK-based scholars and international experts exploring the relationship between the ‘global’ and the ‘medieval’.

-Throughout her career, Anne Haour has established long-term collaborations in a range of African countries, notably in Senegal, Benin, Ghana, Mali, Niger, South Africa, Morocco, Tanzania, Kenya and Sudan.
+Throughout her career, Anne Haour has established long-term collaborations in a range of African countries, notably in Senegal, Bénin, Ghana, Mali, Niger, South Africa, Morocco, Tanzania, Kenya and Sudan.
 She has provided expertise on African collections at major museums in the UK (among others at the Pitt Rivers Museum, Oxford and Cambridge Museum of Archaeology and Anthropology) and beyond.